vpkc-2/CS451-2021-project/README.md

 ## Grading
 This project accounts for 30% of the final grade and comprises three submissions:
-  - A runnable application implementing Best-effort Broadcast (10%),
+  - A runnable application implementing perfect links (10%),
   - A runnable application implementing FIFO Broadcast (40%), and
   - A runnable application implementing Localized Causal Broadcast (50%).